Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/vehicle.rst

 How it works
 ============

-Bullet us approach to a vehicle controller is called a "Raycast Vehicle".
+Bullet's approach to a vehicle controller is called a "Raycast Vehicle".
 Collision detection for the wheels is approximated by ray casts and the tire friction is an anisotropic friction model.